Your first thought when you look at Cobra’s Curse in Busch Gardens will be “WHOA!”

 Cobra’s Curse, however, takes the prize for being one of the most well-planned roller coasters the park has.
 It not only has a bone-chilling backstory but is also designed to immerse the rider in the experience completely.

-It was opened in 2016 amidst much excitement and speculation.
+It was opened on June 17, 2016 amidst much excitement and speculation.

 Its unique storyline has had tourists all around the globe coming in for have a chance to fight the curse.